Xaldew/sony-camera-server/README.md

 Note also that other cameras should support a lot more settings than the HDR AS50, but as of right now I have no way of testing any of those.

 # Possible Camera Bugs

 The HDR AS50 currently goes into a non-responsive state if the camera view angle mode is changed from wide to narrow while in the "intervalstill" shooting mode.

+Rapidly sending commands to a camera and/or requesting it to change camera function (transfer/remote-shooting) may cause the camera to become partially unresponsive (no longer shooting, menus not working, etc).
+This is presumably some kind of live-lock on the camera, which requires pulling out the battery to resolve.
+This problem prompted the development of the device cache to reduce the number of calls to the device during setup.